Red Hen Publications

 Rowling did not appear to intend that Cygnus should have been a part of Riddle’s Hogwarts “generation”.
 A birth date of 1938 would not see him into Hogwarts until 1949 at the earliest.
 A 1933 birthdate would not see him into Hogwarts before 1944, and if born after September 1, not until 1945, after Riddle would have left the previous June.
 With Bellatrix born in ’51, even in the Autumn, the timing might be faintly embarrassing to the family.
 He would still be a very young father, at 18.
 But wizards are of age at 17, and he and Druella Rosier may have made a run-away match of it as soon as they were out of Hogwarts (or even during their last Easter break).
 Hogwarts is in Scotland.
 They could have legally married in Hogsmeade on any Hogwarts Saturday if they so chose.

 They could have even done this in 6th year after both turned 17, and dropped out of school.
 In fact, I think it quite possible they did.
-Neither of them needed N.E.W.T.s to get a job.
+It’s not like either of them needed N.E.W.T.s to get a job.

 (We can also always pretend that the 2nd 3 in 1933 only looked like an 8, but having seen Rowling’s handwriting on some of the Easter eggs from her official site, the pretense is not particularly convincing.)